|

 of Tim's torture and humiliation.
 Indeed, the resolution of the flashback

+should unequivocally lack the air of proper finale.
 As for Robin's complicity in the Joker's death.
 This

 also makes sense in the context of the overall film.
 Robin's killing the